 "I think that if it’s in the statute, regardless of the administration of the school district, those students know that the last Wednesday of September is the day that they have that they can join in unity it’s a global environment and pray," Huff said.

-The bill still must still clear the full House and Senate if it’s going to get to Governor Matt Bevin for signing.
+The bill still must still clear the full Senate if it’s going to get to Governor Matt Bevin for signing.

-A Barbourville High School student testified in favor of the bill.
+A Barbourville High School student testified in favor of the bill during a House committee meeting.

-Louisville Democrats Marry Lou Marzian, Attica Scott, and Tina Bojanowski voted no on this bill.
-They said they support prayer but not in legislation like this, some even mentioned separation of church and state.
+Louisville Democrats Marry Lou Marzian, Attica Scott, and Tina Bojanowski voted against the bill saying they support prayer but not in legislation like this – some even mentioned separation of church and state.

 "As a woman of faith, I pray every day and I don’t need the government to designate a date for me to pray so I’m voting no," Scott said.